groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - `URI (no loading if empty)` - The address where the DSAS will look for the files associated with a task.
-Leaving this empty is permissible and in this case it is assumed that the files associated with the tasks must be deposited on the DSAS by the user. the `URI` must be of the form` protocol://site/folder/ `or else `protocol://site/folder/ file`.
+Leaving this empty is permissible and in this case it is assumed that the files associated with the tasks must be deposited on the DSAS by the user. the `URI` must be of the form `protocol://site/folder/` or else `protocol://site/folder/file`.
 Allowed protocols are `sftp:`, `ftp:`, `ftps:` `http:` and `https:`.
-For example `ftp://noeysep3.noe.edf.fr/LiveUpdate/`.
+For example `ftp://example.com/LiveUpdate/`.
 The `/` at the end of the `URI` with a folder is optional but recommended.
 - `URI Certification Authority` - If the `URI` uses `https`, then the DSAS will refuse to download files from the URI unless a validation certiciate is used for the server.
 Three choices are possible
   * `Base CA` - The integrated cerificate authorities are used the validate the server
-  * `Self-signed` - The DSAS will not validate the certificated used by the server.
+  * `Self-signed` - The DSAS will not validate the certificate used by the server.
-  In this case a "Man in the Middle" attack is possible, and other means of ensuring protection ahainst this might be needed.
+  In this case a "Man in the Middle" attack is possible, and other means of ensuring protection against this might be needed.
 All files recovered are verified by the DSAS so the risk is minimized.
   * Uploaded certificates - The X509 root certificates that have been uploaded can also be used as the certification authority for the verification of the server.